-The very approach to the Tartars as Saracens is meaningful.
-The term indeed received a polemical meaning during the Crusading Period, ascribing the lawlessness of the desert nomads to the Moslems, descendants of the biblical Cain.
-Though obscuring any clear differentiation between the polytheistic Mongols and the monotheistic Moslems, the message was rather clear: each of them could serve as an instrument of Providence for the chastisement of a sinful Christendom.
-Additionally, the biblical ten tribes served as a means of comprehending the mysterious threat, which gradually took on the semblance of medieval Jewry.
+The casting of the Tartars as Saracens is significant.
+The term became polemical during the Crusading Period, with the lawlessness of the desert nomads ascribed to Muslims, the descendants of the biblical Cain.
+Though obscuring any clear differentiation between the polytheistic Mongols and the monotheistic Muslims, the message was rather clear: each could serve as an instrument of Providence in chastising a sinful Christendom.
+The myth of the ten lost biblical tribes also served as a means of comprehending the mysterious threat, which gradually became associated with medieval Jewry.

-One should further note that from the Jewish perspective the timing of the Mongol invasion was meaningful: According to ancestral traditions, the year 1240 (5000 in the Jewish calendar) was expected to witness the coming of the long-waited Messiah.
-Matthew further reproduces the first-hand testimony of a Hungarian bishop, according to whom the Mongols
+It should be noted that from the Jewish perspective, the timing of the Mongol invasion was meaningful.
+According to ancient tradition, the year AD 1240 (5000 in the Jewish calendar) was expected to witness the coming of the long-awaited Messiah.
+Paris further presents the first-hand testimony of a Hungarian bishop, according to whom the Mongols,

 …belong to Gog and Magog…they do not believe on anything but they have Jewish characters which they began to understand when they went on to conquer the world…They were taught these characters by ….Pharisees and Sadducees.
 (C.M.
-Additamenta, vi, 75-76)
+Additamenta, vi, 75–76)

-The alleged use of Hebrew characters by the Mongols thus encouraged the Jews’ eschatological expectations from them.
-In a rather complicate way, therefore, Genghis Khan’s successors came to represent in the eyes of European Jewry a powerful army sent by God to defeat the Christians.
-Their long-range receptiveness to the upcoming redemption – strengthened by the Mongols’ advance – was well known to the contemporaries.
-Some chronicles indeed describe the Jews’ ecstasy in light of the approaching arrival of their Messiah while several communities -- Prague among them -- collected money to ensure the Mongols’ final victory.
+The alleged recourse to Hebrew characters by the Mongols thus encouraged the Jews to place their eschatological hopes in them.
+In a rather convoluted way, in the minds of European Jewry, Genghis Khan’s successors came to represent a powerful army sent by God to defeat the Christians.
+The Jews’ deep-rooted longing for the now impending redemption – strengthened by the Mongols’ advance – was well known to their contemporaries.
+Some chronicles indeed describe the Jews’ ecstasy in light of the imminent arrival of their Messiah, and several communities – Prague among them – collected money to ensure the Mongols’ final victory.

-In this rather tortuous way, Matthew’s report thus provides some keys for understanding the defense mechanism developed by both Christian and Jews in face of the same external threat.
-The use of well-known symbols and images -- the perfidious Jews from the Christian side, and, conversely the coming redemption from the Jewish side, facilitated the escape of both from a frightening reality.
-The old-time enemies were therefore united in the world of fantasy.
-In a rather ambiguous way, moreover, the Jewish-Mongol plot reflects Matthew’s efforts to understand the challenge presented by the Mongols’ repeated victories.
-The plot between the treacherous, well known Jews and the mysterious Mongols could thus transform the enigmatic enemy into a more familiar and, as such, less frightening threat.
+In this rather tortuous way, Paris’s report provides some keys for understanding the defense mechanisms both Christians and Jews developed in the face of the same external threat.
+The use of well-known symbols and images –perfidious Jews from the Christian perspective and, conversely, imminent redemption from the Jewish perspective, helped both communities escape the frightening reality of the Mongol threat.
+The centuries-old foes were now united in the world of fantasy.
+Moreover, albeit perhaps in a more ambiguous way, the Jewish-Mongol plot reflects Paris’s personal effort to understand the challenge presented by the Mongols’ repeated victories.
+In this context, the plot between the treacherous Jews at home and the mysterious Mongols from beyond the limits of Christendom could transform the enigmatic enemy into a more familiar and, as such, less frightening threat.

-The second example that I would like to speak about is the French plot reported by Giovanni Villani; that is, the alleged agreement between Philip the Fair, King of France, and Bertrand the Got, Archbishop Bordeaux, which ensured the latter’s election to the Apostolic See.
+The second example I would like to speak about is a French plot reported by Giovanni Villani regarding an alleged agreement between Philip the Fair, King of France, and Bertrand de Got, Archbishop of Bordeaux, ensuring the archbishop’s election to the Apostolic See.